jsonlife/json-table-editor/README.md

 ## Key Features

+### 🔒 Privacy by Design
+- Your JSON data never leaves your browser.
+- No servers.
+No storage.
+- Everything runs locally on your device for complete data privacy.

 ### 🧩 Interactive Table View
 - View JSON objects & arrays as a clean, expandable table.
 - Every level — objects and arrays — is fully **collapsible**.